-- Policy I.3.1 The County shall regulate the location of public facilities so as to discourage the proliferation of urban sprawl.
-However, nothing in this provision shall limit the improvement of any public road in an area of the County. - Policy I.3.2 The County shall include an agricultural services district and an ability to provide small scale retail service establishments within the agricultural services district, which will serve the convenience needs of adjacent areas within the designated urban development areas and the rural areas of the County.
-Agricultural services district activities are not shown on the Future Land Use Plan Map; rather these commercial activities will be accommodated throughout the County as market forces determine the need according to the following criteria:
+- OBJECTIVE I.4 The County shall continue to include within the site plan review process that adjacent land uses shall not be adversely impacted by any change in land use by requiring a landscaped buffer of not less than 10 feet along the affected rear and/or side yards which abut lands within a residential land use category. - Policy I.4.1 Neighborhood commercial activities are small scale retail service establishments which will serve the convenience needs of adjacent areas within the designated urban development areas and the rural areas of the County.
+Neighborhood Commercial activities are not shown on the Future Land Use Plan Map; rather these commercial activities should be accommodated throughout the County as market forces determine the need according to the following criteria: